L'Arc-en-Ciel: 2003–2006: Comeback and international activities

-2006–2010: 15th Anniversary and concert hiatus
+2006–2010: 15th anniversary and concert hiatus

 On November 25 and 26, 2006, L'Arc-en-Ciel played two shows at the Tokyo Dome to celebrate their 15th anniversary.
-The tickets for these concerts sold out in two minutes, breaking the previous record, which was also set by them.
+The tickets for these concerts sold out in two minutes, breaking the venue's previous record, which was also set by them.
 A poll was created on their official website, during the weeks before the concert, which allowed fans to pick the songs they would like to hear at the show.
 The concert was later broadcast on the WOWOW channel on December 23, 2006, and was subsequently broadcast on Korean MTV on February 8, 2007.

 L'Arc-en-Ciel recorded the song "Shine", which was to be used as the opening song for the NHK anime Moribito: Guardian of the Spirit.
 In the spring of 2007, the group kicked off their Mata Heart ni hi wo Tsukero 2007 tour in Japan.
 They also released the single "Seventh Heaven" on May 30, 2007, which topped the Oricon charts.
 Their song "My Heart Draws a Dream", which was used in a Subaru commercial, was also released as a single on August 29, 2007.
 This single also topped the Oricon charts.

 L'Arc-en-Ciel subsequently recorded the song "Daybreak's Bell", which was used as the first opening theme for the anime Mobile Suit Gundam 00.
 This song was released as a single on October 10, 2007, later topping the Oricon weekly charts.
 From November 14 to December 25, 2007, they released a limited edition single titled "Hurry Xmas", along with two new DVDs, titled 15th L'Anniversary Live and Chronicle 3.
 Their studio album Kiss was released on November 21, 2007, and debuted at number one on the Oricon charts.